-How to Remove Plastic Nuts on a Faucet
+How To Remove Plastic Nuts On A Faucet

 The most difficult part of replacing a faucet is removing the old one, and that's because the nuts holding it to the countertop or sink deck are invariably stuck, and for good reason.
 They have been in the moist confines of the sink cabinet for years, and mineral deposits have had all that time to collect in the threads.
 Most plumbers reach for a basin wrench to remove stuck metal nuts, but plastic ones often have wings that prevent the wrench from gripping.
 It's still worth a try, but chances are you're going to have to resort to other measures.